IGJoshua/ghoti-engine/doc/JSON/json.md

 ### Description

-This utility exports JSON asset files to binary asset files that can be used in the engine at run time.
+This utility exports JSON asset files to binary asset files and JSON entity files that can be used in the engine at run time.
 Each mesh is associated with a material and its values as well as a material mask and an opacity mask.
 There is also physics information about the model's center of mass as well as the boxes, spheres, and capsules associated with the model.
+If the asset has animations, a list of animation names are present along with the UUID of the root node of the skeleton.

 ### Example